FanDuel NBA: Sunday Value Plays

 Elite Players

-Embiid draws an excellent matchup against a Magic squad allowing the eighth-highest offensive efficiency to centers (33.1 percent) and that he scored 77.4 FD against on Jan.
-19.
+Jokic has eclipsed 60 FD points in two straight and hasn't posted under 50 since Mar.
+2. He also scored 55.7 against the Celtics in his one prior encounter this season.

-Booker has posted 56.1 and 39.1 FD in his first two games back from COVID-19 protocols, with 43.3 against the Lakers the last time he faced them.
+If Embiid can overcome his questionable status, he'll look to extend a streak of four consecutive outings with at least 50 FD and build on the 56.2 he produced against the Raptors in his one prior encounter with them this year.

-Gilgeous-Alexander dipped to 21.6 FD in his most recent game versus the Timberwolves, but he'd posted 68.4 and 70.6 in the two previous outings.
+Murray dipped to 36.3 FD in his most recent game but managed over 50 in seven straight before that.

-Morant has exploded for 52.8 and 60.8 FD over his last two appearances, but his Grizzlies are tied for the biggest favorite of the night and that could lead to a blowout scenario where Morant's minutes are limited.
+Young's status will have to be carefully monitored due to the fact he's already missed one game with the quadriceps injury that's listing him as questionable Sunday.

-Harden logged a quiet effort in the blowout loss to the Nets with 27.7 FD, but he'll have a chance to rebound against a Magic team ranked in the bottom-10 in offensive efficiency surrendered to two-guards and allowing Eastern Conference-high 37.2 percent three-point shooting on his home floor.
+Gilgeous-Alexander played through his ankle injury again Friday and put up 46.4 FD across 32 minutes against the Heat, and his very favorable matchup against the Magic will make him very appealing again if he's cleared to go.

 Expected Chalk